 - 1, 2, and 3-Day Express

 Step: #8: Inventory Reconciliation

-The inventory management system is continually updating inventory as things move through the fulfillment process.
-Inventory reconciliation is performed many times throughout a 24 hour period providing us a report of the current status of inventory levels.
+The inventory management system is continually updating inventory as products move through the fulfillment process.
+Inventory reconciliation is performed in real-time, providing a report of the current status of inventory levels.
 This report also provides valuable forecastable metrics.

-Spectra safely stores and protects your product within a warehouse.
-We also provide real-time inventory management that safeguards your investment in product inventory.
+Spectra safely stores and protects your products within a warehouse.
 Reliable, current trending technology and automation are key tools to maintain and manage our warehouse inventory.

 3PL fulfillment warehousing can prove challenging because of the amount of inventory in constant motion.
 There are several stages of inventory management.
 It’s critical that at every stage, an inventory management system provides a real-time update on a business client’s product inventory.
 Every item should be accounted for regardless of what stage it’s in.

 - New incoming inventory (inspected and prepared to place in bins or pallets)